ibizaman/selfhostblocks/demo/homeassistant/README.md

 [`secrets.yaml`](./secrets.yaml) file and one in the VM for it to decrypt the secrets.

 Your private key is already pre-generated in this repo, it's the [`sshkey`](./sshkey) file.
-But when creating the VM in the step above, a new private key and its accompanying public key were automatically generated under `/etc/ssh/ssh_host_ed25519_key` in the VM.
+But when creating the VM for Colmena, a new private key and its accompanying public key were automatically generated under `/etc/ssh/ssh_host_ed25519_key` in the VM.
 We just need to get the public key and add it to the `secrets.yaml` which we did in the Deploy section.

-### SSH {#demo-homeassistant-ssh}
+### SSH {#demo-homeassistant-tips-ssh}

 The private and public ssh keys were created with: